-Body Condition Scoring
+Body Condition Scoring in Dogs

-Dog Body Condition Score (BCS) Chart
+Understanding Body Condition Score (BCS) in Cats

-A dog with an ideal healthy Body Condition Score (BCS) has a well-proportioned body with a visible waist when viewed from above and a slight abdominal tuck.
+A dog with an ideal Body Condition Score (BCS) has a well-proportioned body with a visible waist when viewed from above and a slight abdominal tuck.
 The ribs can be easily felt with a gentle touch but are not prominent.
 The spine and hip bones are detectable but covered with a moderate layer of fat.

 Many dog owners frequently misperceive their dog's body condition, often normalizing it based on their own perception.
 Overweight dogs tend to have their condition underestimated, while underweight dogs are often overestimated.
 Even when using a Body Condition Score (BCS) chart, this misperception persists, particularly in overweight dogs, highlighting the difficulty owners face in accurately assessing their pet’s body condition.
 This emphasizes the importance of regular veterinary evaluations to ensure an accurate understanding of a dog’s weight and overall health.